mendix/MxPushNotifications/README.md

 On the top right there will be a plus button, press this and a dialog like this should appear:
 <img src="assets/images/apn-step2.PNG"/>

 Enter your app ID name and select Explicit App ID.
-You must select Explicit App ID inorder to be able to perform push notifications.
+You must select Explicit App ID in order to be able to perform push notifications.
-Enter a Bundle ID, this bundle ID must match the bundle ID that you entered during the phonegap build phase.
+Enter a Bundle ID, this bundle ID must match the bundle ID that you entered during the PhoneGap build phase.
 <img src="assets/images/apn-step2-1.PNG"/>
 Tick the options push notifications and then click continue.